-Level 1 Centers will have robust case review & process improvement systems within their ECLS program.
+Level 2 Centers will have robust case review & process improvement systems within their ECLS program.
 Their quality improvement initiatives will include evidence-based resources such as conferences, seminars, and morbidity & mortality reviews.
 Quality review will extend to additional resources, such as reporting structures for near misses, adverse events, and medical errors; whistleblower policies; and openly share best practices with other ECLS centers.

-Level 1 Centers will be innovative in implementing new ECLS technology, and may also participate in research, if part of their institution's mission.
+Level 2 Centers may be involved in implementing new ECLS technology, and may also participate in research, if part of their institution's mission.
 They will use data to inform their quality improvement work and regularly seek out the most relevant clinical guidelines, standards, and texts.
-Where evidence does not yet exist or conclusively point in a specific direction, Level 1 Centers will use the best available knowledge to develop clinical policies that prioritize patient safety.
+Where evidence does not yet exist or conclusively point in a specific direction, Level 2 Centers will use the best available knowledge to develop clinical policies that prioritize patient safety.